wp-plugins/wp-piwik/readme.txt

 == Upgrade Notice ==

-This is a full refactored version of WP-Piwik.
-Please check your settings after updating and make sure everything is working as expected.
-If you want to upgrade from 0.8.x, please install 0.9.9.18 first: https://downloads.wordpress.org/plugin/wp-piwik.0.9.9.18.zip
+After several changes related to Piwik 2.14.1 and to prepare Piwik 3, I recommend to create a backup of your current system before updating Piwik and/or WP-Piwik.
+If you want to upgrade WP-Piwik from 0.8.x, please install 0.9.9.18 first: https://downloads.wordpress.org/plugin/wp-piwik.0.9.9.18.zip

 == Changelog ==